lucendio/lecture-devops-infos/grading.md

 * resource allocation is automated
 * resource allocation is reproducible
-* service bootstrapping is automated
+* installation & configuration of all services is automated
-* service bootstrapping is reproducible
+* installation & configuration of all services is reproducible
 * idempotent provisioning
 * every service exists and is operational
 * every service can be reached via HTTPS